IBM/trusted-service-identity/docs/spire-oidc-tutorial.md

 ## Deploy Tornjak, SPIRE Server and Agents
-Follow the documentation to deploy [Tornjak on Openshift](./spire-on-openshift.md#deploy-on-openshift]) with exception of enabling the `--oidc` flag:
+Follow the documentation to deploy [Tornjak on Openshift](./spire-on-openshift.md#deploy-on-openshift]) with exception of enabling the `--oidc` flag.

 ```
 # install: